 Grand Bahama Island

-The Abaco Islands
+The Berry Islands

-Along with Andros and the Berry Islands, Bimini Island lies along the northwestern edge of the Bahamas.
-Bimini Island was a popular hideout for rum-runners during prohibition, and the great American author, Ernest Hemingway, spent several years writing on the island.
-Because of its reputation as the big-game fishing capital of the world, Bimini is often crowded with anglers and boaters.
-However, other water sports opportunities abound here, include yachting and scuba diving.
-Experts say those interested in history should head to the northern part of the island where several rock formations strewn off the coast are said to be remnants of the lost continent of Atlantis.
+Accessible via South Bimini Airport (BIM), Bimini is the closest Bahamian island to the United States.
+Made up of North Bimini Island and South Bimini Island, Bimini was a popular hideout for rum-runners during prohibition, and the great American author, Ernest Hemingway, spent several years writing here.
+Because of its reputation as the big-game fishing capital of the world, Bimini is often crowded with anglers and boaters, so book your accommodations at area resorts (which are mostly in Bailey Town and Alice Town on North Bimini Island) well in advance.
+Other water sports opportunities, such as boating and scuba diving, are also available.
+And if you're interested in history, you should admire the rock formations strewn off the northern island's coast, which are said to be remnants of the lost city of Atlantis.

 Cat Island is about 130 miles southeast of Nassau and Paradise Island and, like most Out Islands, is a popular locale for snorkeling and swimming.
 The island is relatively unpopulated, offering just a few small, rustic villages in addition to a pink sand beach, Arawak Indian caves and the remnants of cotton plantations and slave huts.
 However, several resorts are located on Cat Island, and two regional airports – Arthur's Town Airport (ATC) and New Bight Airport (CAT) – are available at the island's northern and southern ends.
 The island is also close to Half Moon Cay, the private island owned by Carnival Cruise Lines.